DougUOT/MechaCar_Statistical_Analysis/README.md

 Follow below an brief analysis for each lot.

-Manufacturing lot 1:
+  * Manufacturing lot 1:

 According to the results, we do have a p-value of 1, and mean of 1500, definitely, we must fail to reject the null hypothesis and also the manufacturing lot 1 is not statistically different from the population mean of 1,500 pounds per square inch.

-Manufacturing lot 2:
+  * Manufacturing lot 2:

 According to the results, we do have a p-value of 0.6072, and mean of 1500.02, definitely, we must fail to reject the null hypothesis and also the manufacturing lot 1 is not statistically different from the population mean of 1,500 pounds per square inch.

-Manufacturing lot 3:
+  * Manufacturing lot 3:

 According to the results, we do have a p-value of 0.04168, and mean of 1496.14.
-The p-value result of the Manufacturing lot 3 had a different result when we compared to the results of lots 1 and 2, which is much smaller than our assumed significance level of 0.05%, we must reject the null hypothesis and the two menas are  statistically different.
+The p-value result of the Manufacturing lot 3 had a different result when we compared to the results of lots 1 and 2, which is much smaller than our assumed significance level of 0.05%, we must reject the null hypothesis and we assume that the two means are  statistically different.

 ![](https://github.com/DougUOT/MechaCar_Statistical_Analysis/blob/main/Resources/Images/Capture15_3_2.PNG)